BREADLuVER/AZURE-DP-100/DP-100 notes.md

 ## +Create and manage compute resources

 - **Compute instances**: Similar to a virtual machine in the cloud, managed by the workspace.
-Ideal to use as a development environment to run (Jupyter) notebooks.
+Ideal to use as a <u>development environment</u> to run (Jupyter) notebooks.
 - **Compute clusters**: On-demand clusters of CPU or GPU compute nodes in the cloud, managed by the workspace.
-Ideal to use for production workloads as they automatically scale to your needs.
+Ideal to use for <u>production workloads</u> as they automatically scale to your needs.
-- **Kubernetes clusters**: Allows you to create or attach an Azure Kubernetes Service (AKS) cluster.
+- **Kubernetes clusters**: Allows you to <u>create or attach</u> an Azure Kubernetes Service (AKS) cluster.
 Ideal to deploy trained machine learning models in production scenarios.
 - **Attached computes**: Allows you to attach other Azure compute resources to the workspace, like Azure Databricks or Synapse Spark pools.
 - **Serverless compute**: A fully managed, on-demand compute you can use for training jobs.